ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-make-a-spatial-query.dotnet.markdown

 {NOTE: }

 * Documents that contain spatial data can be queried by spatial queries that employ geographical criteria.
-  You have two options:
+  You can use either _Dynamic spatial query_ or _Spatial index query_.

-    * __Dynamic spatial query__
+    * **Dynamic spatial query**
-      Either make a dynamic spatial query on a collection ( __described in this article__ ).
+      Make a dynamic spatial query on a collection (described below).
       An auto-index will be created by the server.

-    * __Spatial index query__
+    * **Spatial index query**
-      Or, index your documents' spatial data in a static-index (see [indexing spatial data](../../../indexes/indexing-spatial-data)),
+       - Index your documents' spatial data in a static-index (see [indexing spatial data](../../../indexes/indexing-spatial-data)).
-      and then make a spatial query on this index (see [query a spatial index](../../../indexes/querying/spatial)).
+       - And then make a spatial query on this index (see [query a spatial index](../../../indexes/querying/spatial)).

 * To perform a spatial search,
-  use the `Spatial` method which provides a wide range of spatial functionalities.
+  use the `Spatial` method, which provides a wide range of spatial functionalities.

-* When making a dynamic spatial query from the Studio,
+* When making a dynamic spatial query from Studio,
   results are also displayed on the global map.
 See [spatial queries map view](../../../studio/database/queries/spatial-queries-map-view).

 ---